Skip to main content

 Your rabbits' health: what to look out for

-Make sure you health check your rabbits weekly and look out for any changes in their behaviour every day – rabbits can be very good at hiding any health issues until they are really suffering.
+The first thing to know is that health checking your rabbits weekly is a must.
+You should also look out for any changes in their behaviour or appearance every day.
+Rabbits can be very good at hiding any health issues until they’re really suffering, so it’s important to keep a close eye on them.

 Your rabbits’ life expectancy